lakviat/TechProOrganization/README.md

 After you done with your ticket, and code was reviewed, approved and merged to master branch you must delete you branch.

 ## Working on Jira
-Everybody who's working on APPOLLO Project must be signed to TechPro Jira Board, and update all the progress on the board.
+Everybody who's working on APPOLLO Project must be signed to TechPro Jira Board, and update all the progress on the board,wit descriptions of work progress.